sickthecat/DLLInjection/README.md

 ```

 If the thread was successfully created, the program closes the handle to the remote thread, frees the allocated remote memory using `VirtualFreeEx`, closes the process handle, and returns a zero value to indicate success.

-In summary, the program injects a DLL into a remote process by allocating memory in the remote process, writing the DLL path to that memory, creating a remote thread in the process that calls `LoadLibraryW` with the DLL path as an argument, and waiting for the thread to finish.
-The program uses several Windows API functions to accomplish this, and includes error checking to handle potential failures at each step.